 Lindsay Bowerman graduated magna cum laude from Houghton College with a Bachelor of Science Degree in Biology with an Environmental Emphasis accompanied by Spanish and Missions minors.
 She continued her education at the University of Connecticut and graduated with a Master of Science Degree in Biodiversity and Conservation.
 Her area of research included population density and distribution of mammals in the tropical lowland rainforests of Costa Rica.
 She also had an internship with the National Oceanic and Atmospheric Administration working on a conservation plan for Stenotomus chyrsops, a heavily harvested fish species found in the Atlantic Ocean and worked on Caretta caretta sea turtle conservation on Hilton Head Island.

-Ms. Bowerman has been teaching Middle School science at Cross Schools for five years and has recently started working with the Lower School in a hands-on laboratory setting.
+Ms. Bowerman has been teaching Middle School science at Cross Schools for more than five years and has recently started working with the Lower School in a hands-on laboratory setting.
 Her goal is to instill a love of science and life-long learning into all the students that pass through her science lab.
 She thinks there is no better way to learn about God than to study Him through his miraculous creation, which she strives to share with her students daily.
+Contact Ms. Bowerman at firstname.lastname@example.org.

 Tracey Cannon began her teaching career in 2000, and taught for fourteen of those years in Beaufort County.
 She and her husband moved here from Columbia, South Carolina.
 She has three amazing children: Madeline, Calem and Emerson.
 After five years at Hilton Head Middle School, she taught 4th and 5th grade at Okatie Elementary.
 She is certified in middle school language arts and has a Gifted and Talented Endorsement.